JESShEart/mute-plugin/README.md

 3. **Cursor Hiding**:
    - The mouse cursor hides during inactivity on the page for immersion (moves on hover/click).

-**Pro Tip**: Test on a non-critical stream first.
-The extension doesn’t affect video playback—it just mutes and covers the player element.

 ## Screenshots

 <!-- Add screenshots here for better visualization.
 Upload images to a `screenshots/` folder in the repo and reference them.
 Examples: -->
 ![Active Timer Overlay](screenshots/timer-overlay.png)
 ![Bouncing Timer in Action](screenshots/bouncing-timer.gif)

-(Upload GIFs or PNGs to a `screenshots/` folder and update the paths.)

 ## Troubleshooting